College Credit-What you need to know

 Earn college credit while you’re at Meridian Technology Center.

-Through a cooperative effort between the Oklahoma State Regents for Higher Education and the Oklahoma Department of Career and Technology Education, college credit may be available upon completion of a career major.
-The College and Career Transition Coordinator works with students to share how they can earn college credit toward an associate of applied science (A.A.S.) degree.
+Through a cooperative effort between the Oklahoma State Regents for Higher Education and the Oklahoma Department of Career and Technology Education, college credit may be available upon completing a career major.
+Career Development Specialists work with students to share how they can earn college credit toward an associate of applied science (A.A.S.) degree.
 If you have questions regarding the process, please call 405.377.3333, ext.
-228.
+0338.

 How do I connect my technical training at Meridian to college credit?

-An A.A.S. degree is a great path for someone to follow who is planning on directly entering the workforce after earning the degree.
+An A.A.S. degree is a great path for someone who plans on directly entering the workforce after earning the degree.
 Technical college courses are specific to the technical workforce degree and may not apply to other degrees designed to transfer to bachelor of arts and bachelor of science degrees.

 Depending on your program, your Meridian coursework may connect to an Associate of Applied Science degree (technical workforce degree) at participating colleges.
-Upon completing 12-15 credit hours at an institution, students should provide a Meridian transcript and/or certifications to their college adviser.
-Please see the Transition Coordinator at Meridian first to be reviewed for possible college credit.
-College credit hours vary by college and Meridian programs.
-(See supporting Documents: Oklahoma State Regents for Higher Ed)
+Upon completing 12-15 credit hours at an institution, students should provide a Meridian transcript and/or certifications to their college advisor.

 Northern Oklahoma College